-14.0 COMPOSITION AND OPERATION OF THE BOARD OF STATUTORY AUDITORS
+14.0 COMPOSITION AND OPERATION OF THE BOARD OF STATUTORY AUDITORS auditors registered with the official roll held by the Ministry of Justice.

 In accordance with Article 20 of the Articles of Association, the Board of Statutory Auditors consists of three standing auditors and two alternate Auditors appointed by the Ordinary Shareholders' Meeting.
 All must be